manoncarbonnel/manoncarbonnel/README.md

 # Oh hi ! 👋

-I am a web developper and integrator, and Agile facilitator.
+I am a web developper and integrator, software crafter and Agile facilitator.

 You can find me on social medias, read my blog posts, book a meet on my calendar or see my replays from my Bento page: